andrew/ultimate-awesome/README.md

 - [awesome-streaming-tools](https://github.com/juancarlospaco/awesome-streaming-tools) - Awesome Streaming Tools.
 - [Transformer_Tracking](https://github.com/Little-Podi/Transformer_Tracking) - This repository is a paper digest of Transformer-related approaches in visual tracking tasks.
 - [awesome-hangul](https://github.com/lqez/awesome-hangul) - An awesome list of Hangul/Korean related libraries and modules.
-- [awesome-side-project](https://github.com/maxprilutskiy/awesome-side-project) - 🔖 A collection of FREE tools to get your side project off the ground, and fast!.
 - [a11y-courses](https://github.com/mgifford/a11y-courses) - Courses offered in web accessibility (and other learning opportunities).
 - [Electronic-Interchange-Github-Resources](https://github.com/michaelachrisco/Electronic-Interchange-Github-Resources) - List of EDI (Mostly) GitHub Resources.
 - [Awesome-NodeJS](https://github.com/tejasrsuthar/Awesome-NodeJS) - A curated collection of best Node.js Resources ✍️.